thaynes43/thaynes43.github.io/docs/nut.md

 The video guide [here](https://technotim.live/posts/NUT-server-guide/) was great for setting this up.
 Below are the configs I came up with while following along.

+> **WARNING** Techno Tim had some bad configs.
+They are pretty easy to catch but I've left below what is from the video.
+After I've included corrections

 #### Define the UPS

 `/etc/nut/ups.conf`